 Become more close and personal with clients

-In their quest to offer the most sought-after financial products for the particular area, be it a new mobile office or a walk-in branch, a new mobile application, or a mortgage product, financial organizations use GIS platforms to precisely match their customer needs.
+In their quest to offer the most sought-after financial products for a particular area, be it a new mobile office or a walk-in branch, a new mobile application, or a mortgage product, financial organizations use GIS platforms to precisely match their customer needs.